-Joshua Weilerstein is the Artistic Director of the Orchestre de Chambre de Lausanne, where his contract has been extended until the end of the 2020/21 season.
-He enjoys a flourishing guest-conducting career and has established a number of close relationships both in Europe and the USA, including the Oslo Philharmonic, NDR Radiophilharmonie, Hannover, Deutsche Kammerphilharmonie Bremen, Orchestre Philharmonique de Radio France, Royal Stockholm Philharmonic Orchestra, Danish National Symphony Orchestra, BBC Symphony, Royal Liverpool Philharmonic Orchestra, Detroit, Milwaukee, San Diego and Baltimore Symphony Orchestras and the New York Philharmonic, where he was assistant conductor.
-He is known for his clarity of musical expression, unforced manner and natural musicianship.
-His enthusiasm for a wide range of repertoire is combined with an ambition to bring new audiences into the concert hall.
+Joshua Weilerstein is the Artistic Director of the Orchestre de Chambre de Lausanne, where his contract has been extended through the 2020/21 season.
+Weilerstein enjoys a flourishing guest conducting career and has established a number of close relationships in both the U.S. and Europe, including the Orchestre Philharmonique de Radio France, Danish National Symphony Orchestra, Deutsche Kammerphilharmonie Bremen, Royal Liverpool Philharmonic Orchestra, Oslo Philharmonic Orchestra, New York Philharmonic, and the symphony orchestras of Baltimore, Detroit and Milwaukee, among others.
+Praised for “intense, eloquently moving and spectacularly knife-edge” performances, Weilerstein is highly sought after and respected for his enthusiasm and profound insight into composers spanning from Gesualdo to Rouse.